 - Hong Kong 7s: April 5 – 17, 2019

-With less than a month to the Hong Kong Sevens kick off, Uganda Rugby Cranes 7s team has stepped up its training programme as they to improve on the 2017
+With less than a month to the Hong Kong Sevens kick off, Uganda Rugby Cranes 7s team has stepped up its training programme as they to improve on the 2017 finish at the tournament.

 Former Kenya Sevens strength and conditioning coach, Geoffrey Kimani has joined the Rugby Cranes 7s side’s technical bench to work with Tolbert Onyango.

 Kimani’s is here to support the Ugandan team’s efforts to adequately prepare for the tricky Hong Kong tournament.

 Kimani is not a stranger to the Rugby Cranes 7s as he was also part of the teams 2017 success.

 Team skipper Phillip Wokorach is eager, as well as the rest of his other teammates for the tournament due next month.

 We are ready for the battle ahead of us, and we are hopeful that we shall be successful in Hong KongMichael Wokorach, Rugby 7’s captain

 The Hong Kong 7’s is arguably the most valued leg of the World Rugby Sevens series circuit.